 As commissions and push for discounts grew, so did the rift between hotels and OTAs grew.
 Between 2015 and 2019, the hotels began a concerted fightback to capture more guest bookings through direct channels.
 Along with brand diversification by OTAs, the appearance of Airbnb, this direct push brought on challenging times for these booking giants.

 2020 was the perfect storm.
 COVID-19 paused travel worldwide.
 Bookings were cancelled.
 Call centres were overwhelmed.
 Hotels were looking for answers on ownership of guest hotel bookings while fighting their own direct revenue decrease.

 The OTA comeback…

-OTAs are responding to these challenges, adapting to a new normal and planning for the future through investments in new and innovative start-up brands, simplifying their cancellation and payment policies and adapting their purchase of search words and pay per click advertising while emphasising their strength and support in the marketplace, especially with millennial travellers.
+OTAs are responding to these challenges, adapting to a new normal and planning for the future through investments in new and innovative start-up brands, simplifying their cancellation and payment policies, and adapting their purchase of search words and pay per click advertising while emphasizing their strength and support in the marketplace, especially with millennial travelers.